 Due to the knitwear structure and yarn spinning process, you need to use dry cleaning only care instructions.
 We recommend selecting a dry cleaner experienced in working with knitwear.

 Store your knitwear folded in drawers, as hanging will stretch out your garments and cause misshaping.
 For storage during a long period of time place your knit in our cotton dust bag so it can breathe, adding a sachet of lavender or aromatic cedar blocks with it to keep the moths away.
 Moths are not so attracted to the fiber as to dirt or body oils on garments so make sure your knits are thoroughly clean before storing them and keep them in a cool, dry space.

 No knitwear is immune, so when you are putting on your sweater, you should always keep in mind that due to its delicate nature it can be easily pulled by jewelry or nails.
 If you do happen to make a pull in your knitwear it can be fixed.

 Plant Dyed Garment Care

 Wash with a minimal amount of pH neutral natural soap or mild detergent, we recommend diluted Dr Bronner’s.
 Do not pour or apply detergent directly onto fabric Do not use detergent that contains enzymes, chlorine bleach, baking soda, fabric softeners, borax, or that is formulated for wool.
-Hand wash preferred, or machine wash separately with cold water; use gentle cycle.
+Hand wash only and hang dry in the shade.

-Plant dyes can easily be bleached by natural soaps, deodorants, and detergents and as such require more effort and mindfulness when worn and laundered.
+Plant dyes can easily be bleached by deodorants and detergents and as such require more effort and mindfulness when worn and laundered.
 Acidic foods such as orange juice can remove natural dye colors if spilled on the naturally dyed fabric.
 If you line dry do so in the shade and out of direct light.